griptape-ai/griptape/README.md

 ## Contributing

-Contributions are super welcome!
-Take a look at the current issues and if you'd like to help please submit a pull request with some tests covering your implementation.
+Contributions in the form of bug reports, feature ideas, or pull requests are super welcome!
+Take a look at the current issues and if you'd like to help please submit a pull request with some tests.

 ## License

-Scotty is available under the Apache 2.0 License.
+GalaxyBrain is available under the Apache 2.0 License.